There are two main types of gradients.

 - Gradients for blending colors between elements and contains (

-Currently there is only one available gradient for text.
-Because gradients transitions take up the entire width of a particular element, it's recommended to highlight inline elements or a portion of a heading, not the entire heading itself.
+Because gradient transitions take up the entire width of a particular element, it's recommended to highlight inline elements, icons, or a portion of a heading, and not the entire heading itself.

 .gradient-border component is a moderately pluggable component used to blend the boundaries between colors.
 Because of the near-infinite number of steps, color variations, and gradient types involved in creating a gradient, we've scoped these to be linear gradients that transition between